johannesprinz/blog/src/content/about.md

 title = "About"
 +++

 German born and kiwi raised makes for german quality engineering with the Kiwi No.8 wire ingenuity.
+Been in the game since 1981 seeking the truth, health and wealth via learning and reflection.

 {{< youtube V9rkAHkYvHY >}}